-From over a quarter century of working with couples, four principles have repeatedly surfaced as part of those marriages that fell apart.
-While you might not like what you hear, especially as it hits close to home, these lines of thought have contributed to countless broken families.
+After over a quarter century of working with couples, I have seen four principles repeatedly surface as part of those marriages that fell apart.
+While you might not like what you hear, especially if it hits close to home, these lines of thought have contributed to countless broken families.
 Be warned.

 1. Indulge your selfishness